Naomi (wrestler): Teaming with Bianca Belair (2024–2025)

-Proceed with Caution (2025-present)
+Proceed with Caution (2025–present)

 On March 1 at Elimination Chamber: Toronto, Naomi was due to participate in the namesake match.
 At the beginning of the match, however, she was attacked by a returning Jade Cargill, seemingly confirming her as Cargill's attacker.
 On the March 7 episode of SmackDown, Naomi confessed to being Cargill's attacker, turning heel for the first time since 2016.
-During this time, Naomi underwent a character change which included the usage of caution tape in her entrance and ring attire.
-On the April 4 episode of SmackDown, General Manager Nick Aldis announced that Naomi would face Cargill at WrestleMania 41, the first non-title women's singles match at a WrestleMania event since 2006 and the first without a stipulation.
+During this time, Naomi underwent a character change which included the usage of caution tape in her entrance and ring attire, as well as adopting the phrase "proceed with caution" as a warning to her opponents.
+On the April 4 episode of SmackDown, General Manager Nick Aldis announced that Naomi was to face Cargill at WrestleMania 41, the first non-title women's singles match at a WrestleMania event since 2006 and the first without a stipulation.
 At Night 1 of the event on April 19, Naomi lost to Cargill.